HBPol/trial-whisperer/README.md

 When invoked without arguments, the script loads `eval/testset.sample.jsonl` and points the fallback retrieval index at `.data/test_processed/trials.jsonl`.
-The evaluation run prints a short summary that includes the answer exact match rate, citation coverage for examples that expect specific sections, and the number of errors encountered during the run.
+The bundled sample now contains 21 question/answer pairs pulled from the processed glioblastoma corpus.
+The queries span eligibility criteria, interventions, outcomes, trial titles, and conditions so the evaluation run exercises the same sections the application retrieves.
+The harness prints a short summary that includes the answer exact match rate, citation coverage for examples that expect specific sections, and the number of errors encountered during the run.
 The same metrics, along with per-example details, are written to the console as a JSON report or to the path provided via `--json-report`:

 ```bash
 python eval/eval.py --json-report reports/eval.json